FRMNBCHTR/ghibliTes/README.md

 # ghibliTes
-# This application for tes
+# This application for testing
 # Thank you